Loading...

 If you've just been arrested for Driving Under the Influence (DUI) in Zavala County, Texas, you're likely feeling overwhelmed and uncertain about what to do next.
 This guide is designed to provide you with the information you need to understand the process, take immediate action, and protect your rights.
 We'll cover everything from the initial arrest to court proceedings and license suspension, all with a focus on the specifics of Zavala County.
 Let's break down the steps you need to take.

 A DUI arrest in Zavala County sets off a chain of events that require immediate attention.
-You've likely been stopped by law enforcement, subjected to field sobriety tests or a breathalyzer, and subsequently arrested if your blood alcohol content (BAC) was at or above 0.08% or if the officer believed you were impaired.
+You've likely been stopped by law enforcement, subjected to field sobriety tests or a breathalyzer, and subsequently arrested if your blood alcohol concentration (BAC) was at or above 0.08% or if the officer believed you were impaired.
 You've been taken into custody, and now it's crucial to understand your rights and the upcoming legal process.
 This guide will help you navigate these challenging times.

 The first 24 hours after a DUI arrest are critical.
 Here's a timeline of what to expect: